Home To Home Direct Adoption

 Your personal network is another great opportunity to find a loving home for your pet.
 Share with friends and family - you may be surprised that you already know someone looking for a new pet!
 Your network can also help by sharing with their friends and family as well.
 You may also be able to promote your pet through people you know at work, school, or other social circles.
 Get the word out there!

-You know your pet’s needs better than anyone else, and by choosing the Home To Home program you’ve shown that you are very invested in their well-being.
+If you are rehoming a pet, you know their needs better than anyone else.
+By choosing the Home To Home program you’ve shown that you are very invested in their well-being.
 You can ask a potential adopter as many questions as you feel necessary to determine if your pet is a good fit for their home.
 Take some time to consider what your pet loves and needs most.

-If you’re not sure what to discuss with a potential adopter, you’ll find some sample questions to start the conversation on the Home To Home national website.
+If you need some tips on what to discuss with a potential adopter, you’ll have access to some sample interview questions and other helpful resources in your Home To Home Profile.

 Be prepared to answer questions from a potential adopter too—they will likely want to know as much as possible about your pet’s history—where you got them, how long you’ve had them, all about their personality, and about any medical and behavioral needs they have.